Department of Civil and Environmental Engineering

 • Graduates are able to contribute and collaborate on developing sustainable solutions to local and global problems; graduates are able to cross geographic, cultural, and traditional discipline boundaries in developing solutions; graduates are able to develop just and equitable solutions.

-The Bachelor of Science in Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org under the commission’s General Criteria and Program Criteria for Civil and Similarly Named Engineering Programs.

 By the end of the B.S. program, students should have achieved the following student outcomes: